By Mobile World Live. See original article here.

-The 15 new members are bigtincan, Deputy, DocuSign, Dropbox, Everbridge, Imprivata, Kony, Lua, MicroStrategy, OnBase by Hyland, ScrollMotion, ServiceMax, Showpad, Syncplicity by EMC and Webalo.
+The 15 new members are bigtincan, Deputy, DocuSign, Dropbox, Everbridge, Imprivata, Kony, Lua, MicroStrategy, OnBase by Hyland, ScrollMotion, ServiceMax, Showpad, Syncplicity by Axway by EMC and Webalo.

 ACE was launched earlier this year by AirWatch, Box, Cisco, Salesforce, Workday and Xamarin.
 Members are “committed to standardising and simplifying the way public applications are configured and secured for enterprise use”.